 Section 80C tax deduction is available to you up to a maximum limit of Rs 1,50,000 if you have invested in one or more than one or all of the investment options.

-If you have invested Rs 15,000 in a bank FD and Rs 30,000 in public provident fund and Rs 15,000 in life insurance policy, then total Rs 60,000 will be allowed as deduction under section 80C.
-This means limit of Rs 1,50,000 as specified in section 80C is not allowed only for 5 years FD, its for all the eligible investments.
+If you have invested Rs 15,000 in a bank FD and Rs 30,000 in public provident fund and Rs 15,000 in life insurance policy, then total Rs 60,000 will be allowed as tax deduction under section 80C.
+This means, limit of Rs 1,50,000 as specified in section 80C is not allowed only for 5 years Fixed Deposit, its for all the eligible investments.

 If your investment into these eligible investments except 5 years bank fixed deposit is Rs 1,50,000, then investing in a FD will given you zero tax benefits.

 Interest from fixed deposit is not tax free

 A bank fixed deposit generate interest income for you.
 You can give a instruction to bank for transferring the interest amount to your bank saving account or you can get it at the time of maturity.

 Whenever you incur the interest amount, you need to remember that it’s charged to tax under the head “Income From Other Sources”.
 It’s not tax free or exempted like in the case PPF or sukanya samriddhi yojana.

 However, a senior citizen can claim tax deduction of upto Rs 50,000 on interest earned from fixed deposits as per section 80TTB with effect from financial year 2018-19.